quintel/documentation/modules/etlocal/README.md

 1. A user needs to sign in
 2. A user needs to sign out
+3. A user needs to be able to retrieve his/her password when lost
-3. A user needs to create a new dataset
+4. A user needs to create a new dataset
-4. A user needs to update that dataset
+5. A user needs to update that dataset
-5. A user needs to be able to change a value of a local dataset
+6. A user needs to be able to change a value of a local dataset
-6. A user needs to be able to see the history and past sources of each change to each value of a local dataset.
+7. A user needs to be able to see the history and past sources of each change to each value of a local dataset.
-7. A user must deliver proof to a change of a value of a local dataset
+8. A user must deliver proof to a change of a value of a local dataset
-8. A user needs to be able to review a change of a value of a local dataset
+9. A user needs to be able to review a change of a value of a local dataset
-9. The previous editors of a change to a value of a local dataset, need to have a vote on that perticular change
+10. The previous editors of a change to a value of a local dataset, need to have a vote on that perticular change
-10. A change to a value of a local dataset needs to be automatically applied/rejected (based on vote) within a certain time-frame
+11. A change to a value of a local dataset needs to be automatically applied/rejected (based on vote) within a certain time-frame
-11. A user needs to be able to edit his own change (for a limited period of time)
+12. A user needs to be able to edit his own change (for a limited period of time)
-12. A user needs to export the dataset to ETSource
+13. A user needs to export the dataset to ETSource
-13. A user needs to be able to destroy a dataset
+14. A user needs to be able to destroy a dataset

 ### Technical